pravallika-m/pravallika-m.github.io/python_sample_Code/copilot_analysis.md

     -> Wrote code to read json file.
 Reading didnt work in current directory -> Prompt engineering is very important to efficiently use copilot.
 We will feel it is not helping that much if we dont know Prompt engineering
     -> Didnt understand the json structure.
-I had to explain how to parse the json file
+I had to explain how to parse the json file -> Unit Test was able to understand json structure and give unit tests accordingly

 -> Write code to call a function 50 times parallely
 !!